-26.Mobile Access Platforms
+30. Mobile Access Platforms

 The use of MEWPS is strictly restricted to persons authorised to operate the equipment.
-Operators will have available their photographic license specific for the platform they intend to operate.
-Operators wishing to operate 'cherry pickers' must have the most appropriate harness on at all times.
+Contractors or staff will have available their photographic license specific for the platform they intend to operate.
+Contractors of staff wishing to operate 'cherry pickers' must have the most appropriate harness on at all times.
 The harness must be free from damage, subject to user checks and tightened specifically to the user.
 Any work at height with a harness is subject to a suitable rescue plan being in place by the operator/employer.